The traditional measurement of bulk firewood purchases is referred to as a cord.

 Tips for Getting the Best Deal On Firewood When Buying

-Purchasing firewood can be confusing, and if one does not know what he or she is doing, they can end up getting far less firewood than they would if the purchase was made in a cord.
+Purchasing firewood can be confusing, and if you do not know what you are doing, you can get far less firewood than you would if the purchase was made in a cord.

 Here are a few helpful tips to get the most for your money when buying firewood:

 While calling a firewood supplier and making arrangements is a simple method, it is not recommended.

 It’s always good to visit the lumber yard to verify what you will pay for with your own eyes.

 When purchasing firewood, purchase it in the standard and verifiable full cords.

 If you purchase by truckload or station wagon load, you will likely pay more for less firewood.

 Pieces of firewood cut on the shorter side took more time to get to that size.